-The burden of proof that fish can be separated by capture date falls to the certificate holder or logo licensee.
-If there is no objective evidence of the ability to separate fish by capture date, the product may not enter further supply chains and thus may not be sold as certified.
+The burden of proof that fish can be separated by capture date falls to the certificate holder or logo licencee.
+If there is no objective evidence of the ability to separate fish by capture date, the product cannot be sold as certified.

-- b.
-To advise client group members of the suspension (if relevant); - c.
-To advise existing and potential customers in writing of the suspension within 4 days of the CAB's instruction to do so; - d.
-To keep records of advice to customers; - e.
-Not to make any claims of MSC certification from the day of suspension.
+- ii.
+To advise client group members of the suspension (if relevant). - iii.
+To advise existing customers in writing of the suspension within 4 days of the notice of suspension. - iv.
+To keep records of advice to customers. - v.
+Not to make any claims of MSC certification on or after the date of suspension.

-Guidance 7.4.3.3.e
+Guidance 7.4.3.d.v

-If a certificate is suspended or withdrawn, the usual provisions for MSC ecolabel use, claims, etc. in the case that a certificate is suspended or withdrawn shall apply.
-The continued use of the MSC ecolabel and other claims of conformity with MSC Standards is not permitted and the client's name will be removed from the MSC website or their status will be updated as appropriate.
+If a certificate is suspended, the provisions for MSC ecolabel use, claims, etc. in the case that a certificate is suspended or withdrawn shall apply.
+The continued use of the MSC ecolabel and other claims of conformity with the MSC Standards is not permitted, and the client's name will be removed from the MSC website or their status will be updated as appropriate.

-- 7.4.4 When a fishery certificate is suspended, the CAB shall also: - 7.4.4.1 Provide an announcement for posting on the MSC website within 4 days. - 7.4.4.2 Suspend the certificate until the cause of the suspension has been fully addressed. - 7.4.4.3 Instruct the certificate holder to provide a documented corrective action plan for addressing the cause of suspension, which is acceptable to the CAB as being able to address the cause(s) for suspension, within 90 days from the date of suspension. - a.
-The corrective action plan shall include a binding timeframe. - b.
-If the certificate holder submits an acceptable corrective action plan within 90 days: - Instruct the certificate holder to implement the corrective action plan; - ii.
-Post on the scheme database for publication on the MSC website: - A. A statement confirming their acceptance of the corrective action plan; and - B. The client's corrective action plan. - iii.
-If the certificate holder does not submit an acceptable corrective action plan within 90 days, withdraw the certificate. - 7.4.4.4 Verify the effectiveness of the corrective action once informed by the certificate holder of its completion.
+- e.
+Instruct the certificate holder to provide a documented corrective action plan for addressing the cause of suspension, which is acceptable to the CAB as being able to address the cause(s) for suspension, within 90 days from the date the Notice of Suspension is published on the MSC website. - f.
+The corrective action plan shall include a binding timeframe. - g.
+If the certificate holder submits an acceptable corrective action plan within 90 days: - i.
+Instruct the certificate holder to implement the corrective action plan. - ii.
+Upload to the scheme database to be published on the MSC website: - A. A statement confirming their acceptance of the corrective action plan, and - B. The client's corrective action plan. - h.
+If the certificate holder does not submit an acceptable corrective action plan within 90 days, the CAB shall withdraw the certificate. - 7.4.4 On the date of suspension, the CAB shall: - a.
+Record the decision on the scheme database. - b.
+Suspend the certificate until the cause of the suspension has been fully addressed. - c.
+Verify the effectiveness of the corrective action, once informed by the certificate holder of its completion.